mlibrary/about-heb/src/content/about.md

 ## Distinctive Features

-ACLS HEB is unique among ebook collections in 3 ways:
+ACLS HEB is unique among ebook collections in three ways:

 1. It is curated by scholars, for scholars;
 2. It is hosted on the open-source Fulcrum platform;